MadriSec/Prototype/README.md

 }
 ```

 Everything not explicitly allowed is denied (`SCMP_ACT_ERRNO`).
-This is the most restrictive policy that still permits the application to function.
+The generated profile is a restrictive, container-specific allowlist derived from observed artifacts and static reachability; it should be validated with the workload before deployment.

 ### Using the Profile